LakshyaTangri/LakshyaTangri/README.md

-# 👋 Welcome to My GitHub Profile!
+# 👋 Welcome to My Profile!

 ## 🌟 About Me
 Hi, I'm **Lakshya Tangri**, a dynamic professional who bridges the worlds of **technology** and **business strategy**.
 With **4+ years of management experience** and expertise in **analytics**, **machine learning**, **MATLAB**, **enterprise architecture**, and **digital business strategies**, I create innovative solutions to complex business problems.